michael-steinert/FullStackSpringReactAngular2023/README.md

 ## Docker

+- Docker is a Tool for Containerizing and Deploying Applications that provides a standardized Way to Package Applications, along with their Dependencies and Runtime Environment, into a Container that can be easily distributed and run on different Environments
-- Docker is a Platform for Building, Running and Shipping Applications
+- Docker also allows the Building, Running and Shipping of Applications
-- It allows Developers to easily build and deploy Applications that run in Containers
+- Containerizing means to build and deploy Applications that run in Containers
+- To make the Containerization Process even more efficient, Registries have been introduced to allow Developers to store and manage their Container Images
 - It ensures that local Development is the same as in any Environment
 - Containers are an Abstraction at the Application Layer that packages Code and Dependencies together
 - Multiple Containers can run on the same Machine, sharing the OS Kernel with other Containers, each running as an isolated Process in User Space

+### Docker Image

+- A Docker Image is a lightweight, self-contained, executable Package that contains everything needed to run an Application, including the Application code, Runtime, Libraries and System Tools
+- Docker Images are created using a Dockerfile, which is a Script that specifies the Steps to build the Image
+- To build a Docker Image, a Dockerfile must first be created, specifying the Base Image, any additional Dependencies, and the Commands to install and configure the Application.
+Once the Dockerfile is created, the Docker `build` Command can be used to build the Image
+- The Docker `build` Command takes the Path to the Dockerfile and uses it to build the Image.
+These Command first reads the Dockerfile, downloads any necessary Dependencies, and builds an Image from the specified Configuration.
+The resulting Image can then be used to run Containers of it

 ### Docker Commands